-MORPC has recently established an internal Diversity Committee.
-The committee was created to focus on and improve diversity issues at MORPC.
-While not specifically designated to address federal Title VI compliance issues, this committee may have involvement in this in the future.
+MORPC Board and Staff.
+While not specifically designated to address federal Title VI compliance issues, this committee may have participation in this in the future.
 Ultimately though, most of the on-going responsibility for meeting program-related Title VI requirements at MORPC rests with each department director.